ANGELINE KING

 Picture

-Another wee children's story:
+Another wee story:

 I live at number one Greenland Grove and wee Harry lives at number three.